f-lsq/library-loans-db/readme.md

 Before running the server, ensure that the following are setup in a `.env` file.
 Please refer to the `.env.sample` file for the variables required.
 1. **Mongo URI**: This is your connection string from Mongo Atlas.
 To retrieved your connection string, do the following: Log in to Mongo Atlas > Database > Connect > Drivers (Node.JS) > Copy connection string from section 3.
 2. **MongoDB Name**: This is the name of the mongo database that will store the book information.
 Create a new database in `Mongo Atlas` or select a new database name by keying it in a `.env` file.
 An example of a database name is *library-books*.
 3. **Token Secret**: This is the private key used to generate a hash for users' password.
-You could generate a random key via `https://randomkeygen.com/` (use the 504-bit WPA key for best security).
+You could generate a random key via https://randomkeygen.com/ (use the `504-bit WPA key` for better security).

 ## API Endpoints
 The following API endpoints are available to perform the CRUD operations.